Ancient Gold Coins

 Full Stater.
 Trinovantes &

 Catuvellauni - Addedomaros, circa 50 BC to 1 AD.
-Originally located north of the Thames
+Originally located north of the Thames area,

-area, central to the east coast.
-A
+central to the east coast.
+A spiral

-at the centre.
-The reverse horse is
+centre.
+The reverse horse is facing

-facing right with a ring pellet either side and a cornucopia below.
+right with a ring pellet either side and a cornucopia below.
 Spink 210, ABC 2517 - Ancient British Coins

 by Chris Rudd, the go-to reference for Celtic coins since 2010, taking over